-Phorodon cannabis is an aphid that has the potential to impact cannabis cultivation in California.
-The species is not known to be established in the state.
-For these reasons, an "A" rating is justified.
+Phorodon cannabis is an aphid that is already widely established in the United States and is now known to be established in California.
+It has not yet been shown to cause significant economic damage.
+For these reasons, a "C" rating is justified.